Top Gear Race to the North: Funding

 The rail portion of the race was achieved with no financial cost to the licence payer, due to fare-paying passengers being on the tour, and through savings achieved by the railway companies providing their services at cost.
 The helicopter was provided by the BBC.
 More than 100 passengers were on the train, paying a minimum fare of £250 a head with dining service throughout.

 Steam Dreams (railtour promoter), Riviera Trains (rolling stock provider), Network Rail (network access), DB Schenker (depots and drivers), National Express East Coast (ticketing, control) all contributed their services to the train at cost price, with all profits remaining going to the A1 Steam Locomotive Trust to pay off the remaining debts from building Tornado.

 The Railway Touring Company also contributed by cancelling a rail tour to Newcastle, freeing up the departure slot from King's Cross for Tornado.

 May 2009 Coronation railtour

 On 16 May 2009 Tornado participated in a second completion of the London to Edinburgh run, this time a publicly available train.
 This run produced the first 'up' direction (Edinburgh to London) version of the steam journey.
-Originally this was planned as a multi-locomotive tour, with Tornado hauling a leg along with all three operational LNER A4 classs: No. 60007 LNER Sir Nigel Gresley, No. 60019 Bittern and No. 60009 Union of South Africa.
+Originally this was planned as a multi-locomotive tour, with Tornado hauling a leg along with all three operational LNER Class A4s: No. 60007 LNER Sir Nigel Gresley, No. 60019 Bittern and No. 60009 Union of South Africa.
 However, 60019 became unavailable, and Tornado was called on to replace her for the King's Cross to York leg on 16 May, as well as her original leg of bringing the tour back into London on 18 May 2009, with an intermediate tour in Scotland occurring on 17 May 2009.